fwd/nano-to/readme.md

 ## Checkout UI

 Nano.to is hosted on Github, and offers more than just Usernames.
-For example, **Free, non-custodial Checkout UI for any Nano Address.**.
-You don't need a Nano.to Username.
-But it sure is convenient.
+For example, **Free, Hosted, Non-custodial Checkout Pages for any Nano Address or Nano.to Username.**.

 **Any Address:**
 ```bash